 Yearning for our origins, homelands and native places is a powerful emotion that makes people do great things; it is also at the core of great narratives, literature and creative acts.
 It is a theme that runs deeply through our shared history and literature.
 Two examples are worth mentioning: Odysseus (in Odyssey) in western mythology and Ram (in Ramayana) in Indian mythology.
 Odysseus returned to Ithaca after a gap of about twenty years, ten years of war and ten years of search for motherland.
 After great struggle he returns ultimately to Ithaca only to get embroiled in further killings and adventures.
-He comes back to Penelope, his wife, his own men, his own land and nation: and he finds himself in some murky and violent affairs that had precisely been created due to his long absence from Ithaca.
+He comes back to Penelope, his wife, his own men, his own land and nation; and he finds himself in some murky and violent affairs that had precisely been created due to his long absence from Ithaca.
 Even Penelope first refuses to believe him.
 He has to prove himself to her and to others.
-How much do the inhabitants of Ithaca bother about him and care for him after his leaving Ithaca?
+How much do the inhabitants of Ithaca care for him after his leaving Ithaca?
 Not much!
 In his absence they lived their own time they did not share with him.
-There is a long discontinuity and unshared time, life and events.
+There is a long discontinuity in time, life and events.
 To them he belonged to a period that was not theirs.
 He lived outside the pale of their existence, in darkness and nobody wanted to know where he was and what he did.
 And hence after his return he finds that painful distance and abyss that separates him from his own people.

 This distance and abyss is also manifest in Ramayana, the famous Indian epic where King Ram and his wife Sita return to Ayodhya after a period of fourteen years!
-Even during the fourteen years Ram and Sita were separated for some time as Ravana, the villain had abducted Sita; she was rescued only after Ram killed Ravana.
-Ram ultimately returns to Ayodhya along with Sita.
+Even during the fourteen years, Ram and Sita were separated for some time as Ravana, the villain, had abducted Sita; she was rescued after Ram killed Ravana.
+Ram ultimately returns to Ayodhya with Sita.
 But this sense of satisfaction proves only short lived as under the pressure of public opinion Ram was required to abandon his own wife.
 Sita had been abducted by Ravana and remained in his custody for a fairly long time, a fact the Indian people at that time would hardly accept.
 Ramayana ends in the tragedy of Ram and Sita.
 Again the longing for the homeland generates a complex set of events!

 No wonder then Milan Kundera finds “Nostalgia” a powerful theme that becomes far more fertile in generating different experiences and different possibilities of existence.
 Alienation, nostalgia and home-coming runs through Milan Kundera’s “Ignorance”, which is a beautifully crafted novella.
 This is the story of Irena and Josef, two strangers originally from Czechoslovakia, who had left Czechoslovakia in the past, had met only once when they left Czechoslovakia and who later on meet briefly in Prague while on their respective short visit to their motherland.
 Their love story, that began and apparently ended in their only visit twenty years ago, remains deeply etched in their minds.
 How do they react to each other when they meet after twenty years under similar circumstances?
 Were they really welcome in Prague?
 Was their visit spiritually and historically redeeming enough that would elevate nostalgia that propelled them to go to Prague?